Copy editing: Mechanical editing

 Proper spelling and punctuation are subjective in some cases, where they must be left to the discretion of the copy editor or the publisher.
 Most publishing firms use a widely recognized style guide such as the New Oxford Style Manual, The Chicago Manual of Style and The Canadian Style.
-Companies that produce documents and reports but do not consider themselves publishers in the usual sense tend to rely on in-house style guides or on the judgment of the copyeditor.
+Companies that produce documents and reports but do not consider themselves publishers in the usual sense tend to rely on in-house style guides or on the judgment of the copy editor.

 Grammar and usage

 The goal of the copy editor is to enforce inviolable rules while respecting personal stylistic preferences.
 This can be difficult, as some writers view grammatical corrections as a challenge to their intellectual ability or professional identity.
 Therefore, copy editors are encouraged to respect the author's preference if it is acceptable.
 This practice is complicated further by volatile language conventions as recorded by books on grammar and usage, the authors of which often disagree.